Skip to main content

 Everything I could have done better will always haunt me.
 The only way I could get through this time was to lean into a stoic frame of mind.
 Otherwise, I would have caved in and been useless to her in her time of need.

 If not for my husband and my father (a continent away), I wouldn't even of had emotional support during this time.
+With my child in the throes of a demanding internship, I chose to shield them from my anguish so they could focus on the matters they have at hand.

 God bless them both.
 They are my Earth Angels.